How does CBD affect the human endocannabinoid system?

-The assaults of modern living may disturb the balance of your endocannabinoid system, such as stress, eating unhealthy foods, the chronic use of prescription drugs, and exposure to toxins and environmental pollutants.
+The assaults of modern living may disturb the balance of your endocannabinoid system.
+This includes stress, eating unhealthy foods, the chronic use of prescription drugs, and exposure to toxins and environmental pollutants.

 Get it back on track by eating healthy food, introducing supplements like CBD and vitamins, detoxing, and reducing stress levels.

 When was the endocannabinoid system discovered?

 On the 24th March 1992, the endocannabinoid system was discovered by Czech analytical chemist Lumír Hanuš and the American pharmacologist William Devane, and it remains one of the most important achievements in cannabinoid science to date.